- Netflix’s Licensing Surge: Reembracing Third-Party Films and Shows

 However, Netflix’s recent pledge for greater transparency in viewership data signals a move toward industry standardization for streaming platforms.
 This approach, echoing traditional TV ratings and box office metrics, aims to provide a clearer picture of content performance.
 By offering more detailed viewership insights, Netflix addresses the demands of creators, advertisers, and investors for more accurate and accessible data.

-However, with the most significant content distributors reversing their plans to make content exclusive on their in-house platforms, Netflix will again lead the way in third-party licensing.
+With the most significant content distributors reversing their plans to make content exclusive on their in-house platforms and Netflix originals falling flat, Netflix will lead the way in third-party licensing and once again resume its role as Hollywood’s aggregator.